rauc/rauc/docs/integration.rst

 To enable handling of redundant booting in U-Boot, manual scripting is required.
-U-Boot allows storing and modifying variables in its *Envionment*.
+U-Boot allows storing and modifying variables in its *Environment*.
 Properly configured it can be accessed both from U-Boot itself as well as from Linux userspace.